sueszli/blog/phd stats/phd stats.md

 ![](./assets/img1.png)

-here's a simplified perspective that also includes the result of the conditional probabilities:
+here's a simplified perspective that also includes the results of the probabilities, assuming they're unconditional:

 ![](./assets/img2.png)